** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 • for(var i=1; i<=Group1.RowCount;i=i+2){code bloc}

-RECALCULATE_PRIVILEGES() - this function can be used in action script when it needs to recalculate privileges when you need to change them (for example when you need to mark a record as “confidential”)
+RECALCULATE_PRIVILEGES() - This function can be used in action scripts when it needs to recalculate privileges when you need to change them (for example, when you need to mark a record as “confidential”).

 RECALCULATE_PRIVILEGES(Process)